rjsf-team/react-jsonschema-form/README.md

 #### Custom widget options

-If you need to pass options to your custom widget, you can add a `ui:options` object containing those properties:
+If you need to pass options to your custom widget, you can add a `ui:options` object containing those properties.
+If the widget has `defaultProps`, the options will be merged with the (optional) options object from `defaultProps`:

 ```jsx
 const schema = {